chris1111/VoodooHDA-2.9.2-Clover/README.md

 # VoodooHDA 2.9.0-V11
 ## ( Support macOS High Sierra )

-### Credit: Developer Slice, Zenith432 ➠ Source: https://sourceforge.net/projects/voodoohda/
+## Credit: Developer Slice, Zenith432 ➠ Source: https://sourceforge.net/projects/voodoohda/

-### Credit: Clover Team
+Credit: Clover Team

-### Credit: Testeurs: emax31, arcade33, MilesTEG1, PhilouFr, emilio36, fredsame, aminov41, sevan, JMB.
+Credit: Testeurs: emax31, arcade33, MilesTEG1, PhilouFr, emilio36, fredsame, aminov41, sevan, JMB.

-### Packager chris1111
+Credit: Packager chris1111

-This a Mac OS X Package create with PackageMaker
+This a Mac OS X Package

 VoodooHDA is an open source audio driver for devices compliant with the Intel High Definition Audio (HDA) specification.
 It is intended as an Intel-only replacement for AppleHDA on Mac OS X with support for a wide range of audio controllers and codecs.